P&O Ferries pull £1bn UK investment after Labour’s ‘cowboy’ attack

 Your support helps us to tell the story

-The Independent is trusted by 27 million Americans from across the entire political spectrum every month.
-Unlike many other quality news outlets, we choose not to lock you out of our reporting and analysis with paywalls.
-But quality journalism must still be paid for.
+The Independent is trusted by Americans across the entire political spectrum.
+And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
+We believe quality journalism should be available to everyone, paid for by those who can afford it.

-Help us keep bring these critical stories to light.
 Your support makes all the difference.

 On the eve of Sir Keir’s much-hyped investment summit - which he and chancellor Rachel Reeves have pinned their hopes on kickstarting a new era of growth - Dubai-based DP World has pulled out of a £1bn planned investment in its London Gateway container port.

 One member of the cabinet emphasised: “It is growth or nothing.
-If we don’t deliver economic growth we are done.”
+If we don’t deliver economic growth, we are done.”

 The row comes less than 24 hours after serious warnings to Ms Reeves over the impact of raising capital gains tax to 39 per cent in her Budget on 30 October.
-Economists told her the plan to help plug a £25 billion black hole in Labour’s spending plans will endanger growth.
+Economists told her the plan to help plug a £25bn black hole in Labour’s spending plans will endanger growth.

 The DP World announcement had been timed to be a centrepiece of Monday’s event, a crucial part of the government’s plans to demonstrate its credentials for economic growth.